ibm-cloud-docs/security-services/overview.md

 * Creates and configures an {{site.data.keyword.cos_full_notm}} instance and multiple {{site.data.keyword.cos_short}} bucket that is encrypted by {{site.data.keyword.keymanagementserviceshort}}.
 * Creates and configures service-to-service authorizations for the following services: KMS, {{site.data.keyword.en_short}}, {{site.data.keyword.cos_short}}, {{site.data.keyword.secrets-manager_short}}, and Security and Compliance Center.
 * Creates and configures IBM Observability components {{site.data.keyword.atracker_short}}, {{site.data.keyword.monitoringlong_notm}}, and {{site.data.keyword.loganalysislong_notm}}.
-* Ensures compliance with the controls in the CIS IBM Cloud Foundations Benchmark profile.
-That profile validates whether your resource configurations meet the baseline requirements that are identified by the Center for Internet Security.
-For more information, see the [profile change log](/docs/security-compliance?topic=security-compliance-predefined-profiles)
+* Ensures compliance with some of the controls in the CIS IBM Cloud Foundations Benchmark profile.
+To view the list of added controls, follow these steps:
+    1. Go the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external} and search for the Core Security Services deployable architecture.
+    1. Click the tile for the deployable architecture to open the details.
+The Security & compliance tab lists all of the controls that are included in the deployable architecture.